Isaiah 20 – Don’t Trust in Egypt

 In the year that Tartan came to Ashdod, when Sargon the king of Assyria sent him, and he fought against Ashdod and took it,

 a.
-In the year that Tartan came to Ashdod: This describes the time when the army of Assyria conquered the Philistine city of Assyria.
-Isaiah’s sign is a response to this victory of Assyria.
+In the year that Tartan came to Ashdod: This describes the time when the army of Assyria conquered the Philistine city of Ashdod.
+Isaiah’s sign was a response to this victory of Assyria.

 b.
 He fought against Ashdod and took it: The Philistines were both neighbors and thorns to Israel, and the fall of Ashdod would certainly make Judah think, “We’re next.
 We need protection.”